-Matters relating to the Independence of the Directors and the Employees from the Executive Directors
+Matters Relating to the Independence of the Directors and the Employees from the Executive Directors

-The majority of MHC's Audit & Supervisory Committee members are Independent Outside Directors and thus its independence is secured.
+The majority of MHC's Audit & Supervisory Committee Members are independent Outside Directors and thus its independence is secured.

-Audit & Supervisory Committee Office was established to support the Audit & Supervisory Committee.
-The Office is not subject to instructions from business execution divisions, and its appointed employees support the duties of the Audit & Supervisory Committee.
+The Audit & Supervisory Committee Office was established to support the Audit & Supervisory Committee.
+The office is not subject to instructions from business execution divisions, and its appointed employees support the duties of the Audit & Supervisory Committee.

-To secure the effectiveness of instructions given by the Audit & Supervisory Committee to such employees, the prior consent of the Audit & Supervisory Committee is necessary for personnel transfers of such employees or disciplinary action against such employees.
-With respect to the decisions of personnel evaluations or remuneration, etc. relating to such employees, it is necessary to obtain the prior consent of the members of the Audit & Supervisory Committee who are selected by the Audit & Supervisory Committee.
+To secure the effectiveness of instructions given by the Audit & Supervisory Committee to such employees, the consent of the Audit & Supervisory Committee is necessary for personnel transfers of such employees or disciplinary action against such employees.
+With respect to the decisions of personnel evaluations or remuneration, etc. relating to such employees, it is necessary to obtain the consent of the Audit & Supervisory Committee Members who have been selected by the Audit & Supervisory Committee.

-Cooperation between Audit & Supervisory Committee, Financial Auditors, and Internal Audit Department
+Cooperation among the Audit & Supervisory Committee, Financial Auditors, and Internal Audit Department

-MHC makes efforts toward the improvement and operation of a system for effective and efficient auditing, while ensuring that each party remains cautious in so-called three-pillar auditing; that is, auditing by the Audit & Supervisory Committee, auditing by the Accounting Auditor, and internal auditing by the Internal Audit Department.
+MHC makes efforts toward the improvement and operation of a system for effective and efficient auditing, while ensuring that each party remains cautious in three-pillar auditing; that is, auditing by the Audit & Supervisory Committee, auditing by the Accounting Auditor, and internal auditing by the Internal Audit Department.

-Audit & Supervisory Committee holds monthly meetings in principle with the Accounting Auditor.
+The Audit & Supervisory Committee holds monthly meetings in principle with the Accounting Auditor.
 It closely cooperates with them by receiving reports on the following items and exchanging opinions about matters of common interest.

-- 1 Audit plans

-- 2 Progress and results of audits

-- 3 Status of priority audit areas

-- 4 Status of internal control concerning financial reports

-- Selection of candidates for Key Audit Matters (KAM)

-- 6 Accounting Auditor quality management system

-- Tatus of monitoring to ensure independence
+- 1 Audit plans - 2 Progress and results of audits - 3 Status of priority audit areas - 4 Status of internal control concerning financial reports - (5) Selection of candidates for Key Audit Matters (KAM) - 6 Accounting Auditor quality management system - 7 Status of monitoring to ensure independence

-The initiatives which were given particular attention by the Audit & Supervisory Committee in its communications with the Accounting Auditor in fiscal year 2023 were as follows.
+The initiatives which were given particular attention by the Audit & Supervisory Committee in its communications with the Accounting Auditor in fiscal year 2024 were as follows.

-- 1 Committee received reports on the status of overseas subsidiaries' responses to recognized issues in fiscal year 2022 financial results, the progress of auditing procedures, etc. and exchanged opinions. - 2 Committee provided the outcomes of discussions held upon on-site audits overseas with local accounting audit teams, and held opinion exchanges. - 3 Committee provided requests to the Accounting Auditor which were gained through communication with full-time auditors at domestic Group companies, and held opinion exchanges.
+- 1 The committee received reports on the status of overseas subsidiaries' responses to issues recognized in fiscal year 2023 financial results and exchanged opinions. - 2 The committee received a report on the progress of subsidiaries' auditing procedures in fiscal year 2024, etc. and exchanged opinions. - 3 During onsite observations at overseas subsidiaries, the committee conducted interviews and exchanged opinions jointly with local accounting audit teams. - 4 The committee provided requests to the Accounting Auditor, which were gained through communication with full-time auditors at domestic Group companies, and exchanged opinions.

 Further, the Audit & Supervisory Committee regularly exchanges information and opinions with the Internal Audit Department in conducting audits.
-It receives timely and appropriate reports on the following items from the Internal Audit Department and issues instructions as necessary, holds meetings regarding risk awareness, priority audit items, etc., and cooperate with the Department in conducting audits.
+It receives timely and appropriate reports on the following items from the Internal Audit Department and issues instructions as necessary, holds meetings regarding risk awareness, priority audit items, etc., and cooperates with the department in conducting audits.